Create a Website Account - Manage notification subscriptions, save form progress and more.

 TSA does not require children under 18 to provide identification when traveling within the United States.
 You may wish to contact your specific airline for questions regarding ID requirements for travelers under 18.
 See TSA requirements HERE.

-If you are a driver, you will need to pass a knowledge exam before you can convert your license to Minnesota, even if you have previously had a driver’s license in Minnesota.
+If you are a driver over 21 years of age, with a current valid permit or license, you not longer need to pass a knowledge exam before you can convert your license to Minnesota.
+If you are under 21, or your permit or license is expired, you will need to pass a Class D Knowledge Exam, even if you have previously had a driver’s license in Minnesota.

 We are now able to offer this Class D Knowledge Exam!
 Please click HERE for information about this service.